ooni/probe-cli/internal/enginenetx/DESIGN.md

 [      2.096054] <info> httpsDialer: [#1] TCPConnect 10.0.0.1:443... interrupted
 [      2.096077] <info> httpsDialer: [#2] TCPConnect 10.0.0.1:443... interrupted
 ```

+**Listing 8** Run with no previous cached state and unreachable hardcoded bridge address.

 After 2s, we start dialing with the IP addresses obtained through the DNS.